 If you start looking like you are a Weasley, but if you are not freckled and you are a muggle – okay maybe just try a spell one last time to fix your hair – if that didn’t work you need some bottled magic.

 I’ve tried it and had great results as well.
 I usually do it about 3 weeks after my hair color appointment to keep my color fresh for another 3 weeks.

-The shampoo, conditioner and treatment in this line of products are alternative option to keep your highlights or color looking fresh.
+The shampoo, conditioner, and treatment in this line of products are alternative options to keep your highlights or color looking fresh.

 Products to remove orange tones in brown hair

 When you lighten brown hair to will find orange, there is no escaping it but learning to hide it is the key to fabulous hair and your happiness.

 Redken is an authority in the hair space and the Color Extend Brownlights deposits a blue tone that neutralizes the orange that is showing in your hair.